larvinion/larvinion.github.io/_drafts/2012-05-22-readability-post.md

 ---
 layout: post
-title: "[paragraph] Testing "Readability" with a Bunch of Text"
+title: "[Paragraph] Testing "Readability" with a Bunch of Text"
 excerpt: "A ton of text to test readability."
 tags: [sample post, readability, test]
 author: leo